Cross Faded: Understanding the Meaning, Symptoms and Risks

 Unfortunately, you’ll have to throw up until your body says stop.
 Drinking small sips of water every few minutes may help.
 Laying on cool bathroom tiles can help, but that's purely anecdotal.

-The effects are difficult to estimate because cannabis lasts for various time frames depending on numerous factors, from plant profile potency to your body size.
+The effects are difficult to estimate because cannabis lasts for various time frames depending on numerous factors, from plant profile and potency to your body size.
 Alcohol has similar variables, with its effects often lasting around six hours.

-Can you become crossfaded from CBD?
+Can I become crossfaded from CBD?

 Absolutely, which is why many are cautious or concerned about such products hitting the market.
-It is also why most, if not all, legal cannabis states ban alcohol sales at consumption lounges.
+It is also why most if not all, legal cannabis states ban alcohol sales at consumption lounges.
 Use a high degree of caution when mixing the two substances.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.